andrefcordeiro/andrefcordeiro/README.md

 ## About me

-I'm an undergraduated student in Computer Science, learning about frontend/backend development and more
+I'm an undergraduate student in Computer Science, learning about frontend/backend development and more

 :computer: Website: Working on it